sote-sitruss/sote-sitruss/README.md

 ────── · • · • · • · ──────

-_if i will afk, then whisper for int_
+_if i will afk, just whisper for int_